 | This Drupal Vulnerability has been given an ID of CVE-2019-6340.

 Let's talk about the CWE.
 The CWE is short for Common Weakness Enumeration.
 This is a project managed by MITRE as well.
 The CWE is not a database of vulnerabilities.
-Its really a categorization system for vulnerabilities and weaknesses in software.
-Each category of type of flaw has an ID assigned to it.
+It is really a categorization system for vulnerabilities and weaknesses in software.
+Each category of the type of flaw has an ID assigned to it.
 For example, CWE-79 refers to Cross-Site Scripting (XSS) flaws.
 CWE-89 refers to SQL Injection flaws.